Author’s H-Index

 GOOGLE SCHOLAR

-• Not all of journals are of the same quality as those found in the Web of Science or Scopus.
+• Not all of journals are of the same quality as those found in Web of Science or Scopus.

 • Provides an H-index only for researchers who created a user profile for themselves.